Flying Buffalo: History

+By 1972, Loomis was running over 70 games of Nuclear Destruction, noting some game delays due to challenges with customer communications.
+Interest continued in Loomis's games with him stating that he was "starting many games a month", including Battle Plan.
+At this time, there were seven "official, licensed" Nuclear Destruction moderators outside of Flying Buffalo.
 Also in 1972, Loomis acquired and published Nuclear War; it soon became one of Flying Buffalo's best sellers.

+By 1974, Flying Buffalo had added two PBM games—Board of Directors and Moon Base—while offering multiple other tabletop games for sale.
+These included Alien Space, Battle of Britain, Battle of Chickamauga, and Imperialism.
 In 1975 they published Tunnels & Trolls, a fantasy role playing game generally similar to Dungeons & Dragons, and Viva!: Revolution in Mexico, a board wargame.
 Later products included background materials for fantasy role playing games, which became the "Catalyst" series.
 In 1976 the company started running a space exploration/conquest PBM game titled Starweb.
 In 1978 they purchased a board wargame titled Schutztruppe from game designer Jim Bumpas.
 Also in 1978 the company began publishing Sorcerer's Apprentice.
 The company's gross sales in 1978 was $125,000 with expenses at $130,000.
 (Note: Loomis said the company had run for two years as a hobby and seven years as a business at a loss.)
 1979 brought some additional changes.
 Flying Buffalo's Vice President, Dave Slight, died, slowing PBM operations.
 The company purchased another Raytheon computer from a local doctor's office, which promised to speed printing by an order of magnitude (although it initially was missing some key required equipment).